irukoa/Floquet/README.md

 ```
 git clone https://github.com/irukoa/Floquet.git
 ```
-in a directory of the users choice.
+in a directory of the users' choice.

 # Usage

 The repository includes three examples.
 These programs replicate the data used to create the plots in Ref. [[1]](#ref1).

 1. `Particle_in_a_Box`.
-This example simulates the particle in a box and calculates the quasienergy spectrum for variable driving field.
+This example simulates the particle in a box and calculates the quasienergy spectrum for variable monochromatic driving field.
 2. `BC2N_Driving_Scan`.
 This example simulates the material BC$_2$N and calculates the quasienergy spectrum for variable $E^x$ of a monochromatic, X-linear driving field with frequency $\hbar\omega = 0.5$ $\text{eV}$ in the BZ point $\textbf{k} = (1/2, 1/4, 0)$.
 3. `BC2N_Kpath`.
 This example simulates the material BC$_2$N and calculates the quasienergy spectrum for $E^x = 5.2\times10^8$ $\text{V/m}$ of a monochromatic, X-linear driving field with frequency $\hbar\omega = 0.5$ $\text{eV}$ in the BZ path $\Gamma$ - $\text{X}$ - $\text{S}$ - $\text{Y}$ - $\Gamma$.